 But prices across the broad commodity complex are falling relative to bond prices (chart).
 A falling commodity-to-bond price ratio is deflationary and often precedes or coincides with lower interest rates.
 Lower rates in turn are usually supportive of stocks.Stocks, Bonds and Risk Appetite

 Looking in general at US large-cap stocks, near-term price action appears to be bullish.
 Mid-term action is bullish and long-term action is bullish (chart).

-Consumer discretionary stocks are underperforming consumer staples (chart).
-Discretionary stocks tend to lag when the economy is perceived to be struggling or contracting.
+Consumer discretionary stocks are outperforming consumer staples (chart).
+Discretionary stocks tend to lead when the economy is perceived to be buoyant or expanding.

 Financial stocks are underperforming utility stocks (chart).
 This is typical when economic conditions are seen as faltering and volatility is expected to rise.

 Stocks in general are currently favored over bonds (chart).
 US stocks are currently favored over those of developed foreign nations (chart), but emerging market stocks are currently favored over US stocks (chart).

 Lastly, high-yield “junk” bonds are outperforming “risk-free” US treasuries on the whole (chart) as credit spreads narrow.
 Credit spreads generally narrow when investor appetite for risky assets is robust or increasing.
 That fact, in turn, is near-term positive for stocks.